chrisbinnie/linux-server-security/index.md

 ## Introduction

-Linux server security is critical for protecting your infrastructure from cyber threats, data breaches, and unauthorised access.
-This comprehensive guide covers essential security practices, from basic hardening to advanced threat protection, ensuring your Linux servers remain secure and compliant.
+Linux server security is critical for protecting your infrastructure from cyber threats, data breaches and unauthorised access.
+This page covers the essential security practices, basic to advanced threat protection, ensuring your Linux servers remain secure and compliant.
+Do not use the code snippets without extensive testing though.
+You have been warned!

 Whether you're managing Ubuntu, CentOS, RHEL, or Debian servers, these security principles apply across distributions and will help you build a robust foundational defense against modern cyber threats in [cloud and Kubernetes workloads](https://chrisbinnie.github.io).